 - 1. Identity Vault (eDirectory)

 - 2. Identity Manager Engine

 - 3. Remote Loader

 - 4. Fanout Agent

-- 5. iManager Web Administration

-- 6. (Conditional) PostgreSQL
+- 5. (Conditional) PostgreSQL

 NOTE: NetIQ recommends you to update PostgreSQL to the latest version when you are using PostgreSQL shipped with Identity Manager and when PostgreSQL (shipped with Idenity Manager) is installed on the same server as Identity Applications or Identity Reporting.
 For information on the supported versions of PostgreSQL, see the Identity Manager 4.8.x System Requirements Guide.